Graphical User Interface#

 some spatial context.
 You can either load the video

-corresponding to the poses dataset, or a single image,
+corresponding to the dataset, or load a single image (e.g., a still frame derived from that video).

-You can do this by dragging and dropping the corresponding file onto the
+You can do this by dragging and dropping the corresponding video or image file onto the

 napari